norbertvannobelen/kube-grpc/README.md

 Release 1.17.x have been tested with k8s 1.13. to 1.17 and no issues have been observed.

+### Release 1.18.x

+Release 1.18.x have been tested with k8s 1.14. to 1.18 and no issues have been observed.

 ## Project state

 The project has been used in several dozen code bases before being made publicly available, thus adding some real world use and test experience.